Peter-Walsh/Web-Calender/README.md

 ```
 #### *__/event/today__*

-* returns a list of events schduled for today in the response body in the JSON format outlined above
+* returns a list of events scheduled for today in the response body in the JSON format outlined above
-* request url format:
+* request URL format:
 ```
 /event/today
 ```
-* response format (assuming that todays date is April 20, 2021):
+* response format (assuming that today's date is April 20, 2021):
 ```
 [
     {